Siege of Perth (1339): Wars of Scottish Independence

 The Wars of Scottish Independence began in 1296 when Edward I of England attempted to enforce his claims to the overlordship of Scotland.
 This conflict was ended in 1328 by the Treaty of Edinburgh negotiated by a regency government during the minority of Edward III of England, following several victories by King Robert Bruce of Scotland and those loyal to him.

 Like many English Edward III disliked this treaty and supported a group known as the Disinherited who held claims to lands and titles in Scotland which they were stripped of by the successes of the Bruce faction.
 Following Robert's death in 1329 he was succeeded by his infant son, David II.
 Taking advantage of a minor ruling Scotland an invasion was launched in August 1332 in support of Edward Balliol and his claim to the Scottish throne as the son of John Balliol who had ruled Scotland in 1296.
-Without a strong leader in Scotland the invasion was successful and Balliol was crowned king of Scotland at Scone on 24 September.
+Despite being very heavily outnumbered Balliol's force won a crushing victory against David's partisans at the battle of Dupplin Moor just outside Perth on 11 August.
+This marked the start of the Second War of Scottish Independence.
+Balliol was crowned king of Scotland at Scone on 24 September.
 In December Balliol thanked Edward III for his support by granting most of Southern Scotland to him.

 The insecurity of Balliol's position prompted Edward III to intervene directly in 1333.
 In 1334 David was moved to Château Gaillard in France for his own protection and Balliol controlled southern Scotland.
 Robert Stewart became Guardian of Scotland in 1338 following the death of his predecessor, Andrew Murray, who had launched a series of raids on northern England following his successes in Scotland.
 Stewart changed these tactics, with the Bruce faction instead focusing on changing the allegiance of those areas still sympathetic to the Balliol and English cause.
-By 1339 the only areas controlled by Balliol's supporters north on the river Forth were Stirling, Perth and Cupar in Fife, while guerillas commanded by William Douglas held a large measure of control over the lowlands.
+By 1339 the only areas controlled by Balliol's supporters north of the river Forth were Stirling, Perth and Cupar in Fife, while guerrillas commanded by William Douglas held a large measure of control over the lowlands.